ArshiyaShirdi/Challenge/README.md

 2. TTI-SQL.pdf

-  This is a file that has solution for SQL Questions in the challenge.
+  This is a file that has solutions for SQL Questions in the challenge.